-Examples of compression (TED hose) with adhesive postoperative dressings:
+Examples of compression (TED hose) with adhesive post-

+operative dressings:

-- 2) After three days you may change the dressing using 4x4 inch gauze and ACE wrap (4 or 6 inch).
+- 2) After two days you may change the dressing using 4x4 inch gauze and ACE wrap (4 or 6 inch).
+Change the dressing two days after surgery unless you have been instructed otherwise.
 You may also use absorbent adhesive dressings that seal around all four sides of the bandage (see image above).
 Change this once a day until the incisions are dry (no spots of blood or oozing on the dressing).
 Once the incisions are completely dry for a 24hr period, you may shower.
 See section below. - 3) We recommend to continue to use the ACE wrap without the gauze (once incisions are dry) to help reduce/prevent swelling of the leg.
 You may also use a compression type stocking instead (see image above).
 Please call if any questions.